Midwest D-CFAR announces first round of pilot funding awardees

 Dima Dandachi, University of Missouri; Stephen Adams, APO Community Health Center

 Summary: In partnership with public health and community-based organizations, this study aims to identify barriers and facilitators to HIV pre-exposure prophylaxis (PrEP) services in rural and urban Missouri.
-We will interview patients and providers across clinics state-wide.
-Based on these findings, we hope to design more effective PrEP services in rural and urban Missouri and thus improve HIV prevention health equity.
+The team will interview patients and providers across clinics state-wide, using these findings to design more effective PrEP services in rural and urban Missouri and thus improve HIV prevention health equity.

 Special thanks to all who supported these awards, including: the NIH and NIAID, the WashU Office of the Provost, the WashU Center for Dissemination and Implementation, the WashU Medicine Light Institute for Global Health and Transformation, and Saint Louis University.